 Frame houses without basements and any building near a forest are likely locations for a carpenter ant nest.

 - Indoors: These nomadic ants love areas of high moisture, so when looking for them in your home, you should inspect bathrooms and kitchens and anywhere water leaks are occurring.
-Check for for wood dust or shavings, as these will be piled outside the entry hole to the colony in the wood.
+Check for wood dust or shavings, as these will be piled outside the entry hole to the colony in the wood.

 - Outdoors: Tap on evergreen trees and hollow stumps that are within 300 feet of your home.
 You can use a stethoscope or empty glass to listen for rustling sounds.
 On the structure of the home, gently tap joists and rafters with a hammer, listening for rustling or for the hollow sound of excavated wood.
-If you think you have identified a carpenter ant nest, Insert a pocketknife blade into wood to confirm your suspicions.
+If you think you have identified a carpenter ant nest, Insert a pocketknife blade into the wood to confirm your suspicions.
 If the knife easily penetrates the wood, it is likely that you have an infestation.

 How Do I Get Rid Of Them?

 Boric acid is used to destroy indoor nests and if kept dry, can be effective up to 30 years.
-Although it is non-toxic to human and pet skin, a one-micron dust mask, neoprene gloves and safety goggles should be worn to avoid inhaling or ingesting the fine dust.
+Although it is non-toxic to human and pet skin, a one-micron dust mask, neoprene gloves, and safety goggles should be worn to avoid inhaling or ingesting the fine dust.

-Desiccating dusts, such as diatomaceous earth (D.E.) and silica gel, destroy insects by absorbing their waxy outer coating, causing them to die from dehydration.
+Desiccating dust, such as diatomaceous earth (D.E.) and silica gel, destroy insects by absorbing their waxy outer coating, causing them to die from dehydration.
 D.E. should be blown with a bulb duster behind electrical switch plates and into wall voids.
 Silica gel combined with the natural pesticide, pyrethrin, is available in aerosol cans and should be sprayed into the same areas as D.E.

-Alternative, but not readily available, controls include microwave radiation, heat treatment and electrocution.
+Alternative, but not readily available, controls include microwave radiation, heat treatment, and electrocution.
 Check your telephone book or the Internet for contractors in your area.

 How Do I Keep Carpenter Ants Away?